-The Group has three approaches for ECL measurement (i) assessment on an individual basis, (ii) assessment on a portfolio basis internal ratings are estimated on an individual basis but the same credit risk parameters

-(e.g. PD, LGD) will be applied during the process of ECL calculations for the same credit risk ratings and homogeneous segments of the loan portfolio, and (iii) assessment based on external ratings.
+The Group has three approaches for ECL measurement: (i) assessment on an individual basis; (ii) assessment on a portfolio basis: internal ratings are estimated on an individual basis but the same credit risk parameters (e.g. PD, LGD) will be applied during the process of ECL calculations for the same credit risk ratings and homogeneous segments of the loan portfolio; and (iii) assessment based on external ratings.

-The Group performs an assessment on an individual basis for the following types of financial assets: clients with unique credit risk characteristics, individually significant government customers, that is, individual revenue above Uzbekistan Soums 100,000 million.
+The Group performs an assessment on an individual basis for the following types of financial assets: clients with unique credit risk characteristics, such as those who have been granted deferral of payment or other modifications to their payment terms.

-The Group performs an assessment on a portfolio basis for the following types of trade receivables corporate customers not assessed individually and households.
+The Group performs an assessment on a portfolio basis for the following types of trade receivables: corporate customers not assessed individually and households.
 This approach stratifies the loan pool into homogeneous segments based on borrower-specific information, such as delinquency status, the historical data on losses, location and other predictive information.